therobot/infisical-opentofu-post/README.md

 ```

-The variables `client_id` and `client_secret` are available in our environment, they were exported beforehand.
-Those variables should be also declared in `variables.tf`.
-It is important to configure the `host` parameter URL to the region specific region your using.
+Both variables `client_id` and `client_secret` are already available in our environment.
+Those variables should be also declared in [variables.tf](https://github.com/therobot/infisical-opentofu-post/blob/main/variables.tf).
+It is important to configure the `host` URL to the specific region you are using.
 There's a bug in Infisical that makes OpenTofu crash if you specify `app.infisical.com`, as the official documentation states.

 The next block retrieves the whole infisical project `myapp-confidential` and instances it as an OpenTofu data object.
-We are also consuming `workspace_id` from our shell environment, same as with the provider.
+We are also consuming `workspace_id` from our shell environment, same as with the provider:

 ```tf
 data "infisical_secrets" "myapp-confidential" {